-19th century coopers made wooden barrels of all capacities, including hogsheads, puncheons, tierces, butts, and tuns.
+19th-century coopers made barrels of many capacities: hogsheads, puncheons, tierces, butts and tuns.

 When filled with oil instead of fish or other commodities, a 42-gallon “tierce” weighed 300 pounds.
 The 42-gallon oil barrel was officially adopted in 1866.
-Today, a barrel’s refined products include about 20 gallons of gasoline, 12 gallons of diesel and four gallons of jet fuel (and rocket fuel) and other products like liquefied petroleum gases and asphalt.
+Today, a barrel’s refined products include about 20 gallons of gasoline, 12 gallons of diesel and four gallons of jet fuel (and rocket fuel) and other products, including asphalt.

 42 gallon oil barrel stock certificate vignette of barrels, tanks, and steam train.